 I photograph to find out what something will look like photographed.
 The photograph isn’t what was photographed, it’s something else.
 It’s about transformation.
 And that’s what it is.
 That hasn’t changed, largely.
 But it’s not that simple.
 Let’s put it this way — I photograph what interests me all the time.
 I live with the pictures to see what that thing looks like photographed. – Garry Winogrand

-For this assignment, create images that reflect focused attention on your curiosities and interests with photography.
-In thinking about what to photograph, gravitate towards what your interests and curiosities are.
+In making images for this first project, photograph what your interests and curiosities are.
 How would you approach those interests and ideas photographically to reveal what they would look like as a photographs?
 In addition to their visual engagement, what do you want the photographs to reveal, suggest or evoke, intellectually and/or emotionally, in relationship to these ideas and perceptions?